basarane/kemper-arduino-library/README.md

 Use `KemperRemoteDIYArduino`, `KemperRemoteDIYWin` and `Simulator` projects together. `Simulator` will communicate with Arduino through `KemperRemoteDIYWin`.
 3. **You don't setup MIDI circuit but you have a sound card with MIDI inputs and outputs**
 Connect your Kemper Profiler to your sound card using two MIDI cables.
 Use `KemperRemoteDIYWin` and `Simulator` projects together.
-4. **You don't have a sound card or you even don't have a Kemper Profiler.**
+4. **You don't have a sound card or you don't even have a Kemper Profiler.**
 This is also OK :) There is a mock class for Kemper inside `KemperRemoteDIYWin` project.
-It simulates most of the Kemper (apart from sound obviously) that is needed for a foot controller.
+It simulates most of the Kemper (apart from sound obviously) that are needed for a foot controller.
 With this option, you can install just a bunch of software and see how the foot controller behaves.

 ## Installation
 You can use Arduino IDE for development on Arduino.
 However I strongly suggest to use a modern IDE like Visual Studio.